qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Connection ID(s), placed in the public header of each QUIC packet.
 This enables hosts to continue the connection even if the 4-tuple changes due to, e.g., NAT rebinding.
-This ability to shift a connection from one 4-tuple to another is called Connection Migration.
+This ability to shift a connection from one 4-tuple to another is called: Connection Migration.
 One of its use cases is fail-over when the IP address in use fails but another one is available.
 A smartphone losing the WLAN connectivity can then continue the connection over its cellular interface, for instance.